ICD-11 code : 6B03;

 Preferred Label : Specific phobia;

-ICD-11 definition : Specific phobia is characterized by a marked and excessive fear or anxiety that consistently
+ICD-11 definition : Specific phobia is characterised by a marked and excessive fear or anxiety that consistently

-occurs when exposed to one or more specific objects or situations (e.g., proximity
+occurs upon exposure or anticipation of exposure to one or more specific objects or

-impairment in personal, family, social, educational, occupational, or other important
+or significant impairment in personal, family, social, educational, occupational,

 ICD-11 synonym : isolated phobia; Simple phobia;